kblomqvist/yasha/README.md

 ### stdout (Python >= 3.5)

-Returns the captured stdout from the finished subprocess.
+Returns the captured stdout for the finished `subprocess` filter.

 Params: encoding=UTF-8

 ### stderr (Python >= 3.5)

-Returns the captured stderr from the finished subprocess.
+Returns the captured stderr for the finished `subprocess` filter.

 Params: encoding=UTF-8

 ## Tips and tricks